 The Orthodox tradition is a tradition that most closely follows the worship and beliefs of the Early Church.
 Jesus was a Jew and Christianity grew from Judaism.
 As well as explaining what Orthodoxy "is", how Orthodox is lived, and what we believe and practice, within the pages that follow may be seen how close this relationship between Christianity and Judaism continues to this day.

 The Church of The Holy Transfiguration, Gt Walsingham, serves a parish community of several nationalities.
 (The majority of the regular congregation are British, although we also have Cypriots, Poles, Russians, Romanians, Ukranians and others).
-We are under the jurisdiction of the Archbishop of Telmessos, based in Paris, who is himself under the jurisdiction of the Ecumenical Patriarch, the Archbishop of Constantinople (Istanbul).
+We are under the jurisdiction of Job, the Archbishop of Telmessos, based in Paris, who is himself under the jurisdiction of the Ecumenical Patriarch, the Archbishop of Constantinople (Istanbul).
 We are part of the Orthodox Church - a family of churches which are united in faith and worship, and which have an unbroken continuity with the earliest Christian church.

 Our services are in English, and we follow the Russian tradition of worship which - except for the music used - differs very little from the forms of the Greek and other Orthodox traditions.
 Our normal weekly services are Great Vespers on Saturday evening and the Holy Liturgy on Sunday morning.
 Vespers - which lasts about forty-five minutes - begins at 5.00 pm in Winter and 6.00 pm. in Summer.
 The Liturgy starts at 10.30 am and lasts about an hour and a half.
 Everyone - Orthodox or otherwise - is welcome at these services, and after the Sunday Liturgy there are refreshments available.
 The rota of services for the next few weeks can be found here.